 Develop trust-based mechanisms that establish high levels of trust in the data source and separately in the trustworthiness of the data.
 This allows you to align appropriate data use with your business goals, both within and outside your organization.

 It’s important to trust the quality of the data you collect, use and share to match your business context and requirements.
 Separately, organizations must trust their data sources so that they can rely on (and pass on to others) appropriate and enforceable rights to use, reuse, share and reshare data.

-Foster a data-sharing culture — not a data “ownership” culture — by identifying the emotional impacts and inherent biases that hamper data sharing
+“ Foster a data-sharing culture — not a data “ownership” culture — by identifying the emotional impacts and inherent biases that hamper data sharing”

-To establish a data-sharing environment, work with your business leaders across business units to create a data-sharing mindset.
-Foster a data-sharing culture — not a data “ownership” culture — by identifying the emotional impacts and inherent biases that hamper data sharing.
+To establish both an IT and people culture that fosters data sharing, work with your business leaders across business units to create a data-sharing mindset.
+Foster collaboration even if the purposes of data sharing may differ or conflict, eschewing a data “ownership” culture — by identifying the emotional impacts and inherent biases that hamper data sharing.

 Within your IT department, distinguish your data management strategy between data warehouses, data lakes and data hubs.
 Create new and flexible data management practices that adapt to uncertain and changing environments.

-And, drive organizational enablement of data sharing, prioritizing use cases in which increased data sharing will yield maximum alignment with business outcomes — including increased costs savings, net new revenue or nonmonetary value creation, or improved risk mitigation decision making.
+Prioritize use cases in which increased data sharing will yield maximum alignment with business outcomes — including increased costs savings, net new revenue or nonmonetary value creation, and improved risk mitigation decision making.